bluetardis/pinteresting/NotesPB.md

 ```

-## 6. Fix the *New* option for VIEW index.
+## 6. Fix the *New* option for VIEW index
-Surround the "New Pin" link with an "if" conditional
+Surround the "New Pin" link with an "if" conditional.

 *app/views/pins/index.html.erb*

 ```
 ...
 <% if user_signed_in? %>